-Interdisciplinary Studies gives undergraduate students the opportunity to extend and complement their work in the major by pursuing a minor—a defined course sequence that explores a specific theme, topic, or discipline.
+Interdisciplinary Studies gives undergraduate students the opportunity to extend and complement their work in the major by pursuing a minor—a 15 credit course sequence that explores a specific theme, topic, or discipline.
+Students enrolled in this program develop a broad range of skills and knowledge, ultimately developing an art and design practice grounded in two or more disciplines or situated defiantly in-between.
 Minors are optional, and most Interdisciplinary Studies students pursue only one minor, however students may be approved to pursue two minors on a case-by-case basis.
 All Interdisciplinary Studies students must meet eligibility requirements to enroll.

 See full list of available minors in left menu.